Greece Travel Guide

 Food of Greece

 Greek cuisine is an amalgamation of traditional food along with foreign influences.
 Italian and Turkish cuisine have a major impact on Greek food.
 The traditional diet is Mediterranean with lots of vegetables, herbs, and grains.
 Being a marine nation, seafood is a major part of their diet.
 It is also a major consumer of lamb, beef, pork and chicken.
 The staple in Greek cooking is olive oil.
-The most popular dishes are kebabs, souvlaki, honey pastries and baklava.
-Famous alcoholic beverages include ouzo and resin flavoured wine.
+The most popular dishes are kebabs, souvlaki, honey pastries, and baklava.
+Famous alcoholic beverages include ouzo and resin-flavoured wine.
+Read more here about the food of Greece in detail.

 Nightlife in Greece

-Though a historical country, Greece is no way inferior to other European countries when it comes to the vibrant nightlife.
-The most popular places for nightlife are Athens, Thessaloniki, Cyclades, Crete, Rhodes, Corfu and Santorini.
-Mykonos is the party island which attracts people from all over the world.
-Hersonission and Malia in Crete, Kavos in Corfu and Lagana in Zante are must visit places.
-The best part is that one can enjoy the best parties at the bars or dance till dawn on the beaches.
-Latin and Greek music in the pubs enhance the feel of the nightlife here.
+Though a historical country, Greece is in no way inferior to other European countries regarding the vibrant nightlife.
+The most popular places for nightlife are Athens, Thessaloniki, Cyclades, Crete, Rhodes, Corfu, and Santorini.
+Mykonos is a party island that attracts people from all over the world.
+Hersonission and Malia in Crete, Kavos in Corfu and Lagana in Zante are must-visit places.
+The best part is that one can enjoy the best bar parties or dance till dawn on the beaches.
+Latin and Greek music in the pubs enhances the feel of the nightlife here.
+Read more about nightlife in Greece here.

 Shopping in Greece

 Since Greece had one of the most ancient civilisations in the world, it is one of the best places to buy antiques.
-There are many stores in Athens and other cities which sell exquisite antiques like statuettes, engravings, carvings, glass, ceramics and different other treasures.
-One needs the permission of the government to export antiques from Byzantine and Hellenic ages.
-There are a lot of fake ones around, don't fall for the trap.
+There are many stores in Athens and other cities which sell exquisite antiques like statuettes, engravings, carvings, glass, ceramics, and other treasures.
+One needs permission from the government to export antiques from the Byzantine and Hellenic ages.
+There are many fake ones around, so don't fall for the trap.
 One can also get Greek Jewellery, Skyrian pottery, mystic amulets and onyx ashtrays from Greece.
-Shoes, wine, rugs and dry fruits are few other things to buy.
+Shoes, wine, rugs, and dry fruits are other things to buy.
+Read more here.

 Festivals in Greece